-Ye Year Ended December 31,
+Year Year Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Expected term 6.23 years 6.25 years 6.25 years
+Expected term 6.23 years 6.23 years 6.25 years

-Expected volatility 70% 74% 67%
+Expected volatility 65% 70% 74%

-Risk-free interest rate 1.9% 0.7% to 1.6% 0.6%
+Risk-free interest rate 1.8% 1.9% 0.7% to 1.6%

 Expected dividend rate 0.0% 0.0% 0.0%

-10. Defined Contribution Plan
+9. Defined Contribution Plan

 In March 2013, the Company began to sponsor a 401(k) retirement plan, in which substantially all of its full-time employees are eligible to participate.
 Eligible participants may contribute a percentage of their annual compensation to this plan, subject to statutory limitations.
-The Company did not provide any contributions during the year ended December 31, 2014.
+Prior to 2015, the Company had not provided any contributions to the plan.
+In 2015, the Company began to make contributions to the Plan for eligible participants, and recorded \$0.6 million as contribution expenses for the year ended December 31, 2015.

-11. Income Taxes
+10. Income Taxes

-The Company did not record a provision or benefit for income taxes during the years ended December 31, 2014, 2013 and 2012.
+The Company did not record a provision or benefit for income taxes during the years ended December 31, 2015, 2014 and 2013.
 The Company has incurred net operating losses since inception.
 The Company has not reflected any benefit of such net operating loss carryforwards in the accompanying financial statements.
 The Company has established a full valuation allowance against its deferred tax assets due to the uncertainty surrounding the realization of such assets.